I figure why waste time introing what you already know.

 Virtually no fraud.

-So that's what he was knocking on wood.
+So that's why he's knocking on wood.

 So we were only buying ideas.

-The stimulus was to give us new ideas on how to fix unemployment and spend government money more wisely.
+The stimulus was to give us new ideas on how to fix unemployment and to spend government money more wisely.

 It wasn't to solve jobs or create jobs.